This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If they’ve been disciplined with the details in their writing, they’ll likely be equally attentive to their clients.

-If you’re interested, I’ve written an article specifically about the importance of proofreading emails (with helpful tips included).
+I wrote an article about the importance of proofreading emails (with helpful tips included) if you’re interested.

 11) It can bolster a businessperson’s earning potential.